ashutoshsao/Perps/DECISIONS.md

 ## Price-feeder discovers markets instead of being told about them

 `price-feeder` doesn't hardcode symbols.
-On boot it reads the engine's event stream for `create_market` events, subscribes to future ones, and also calls `get_markets` to get the current set directly (covering markets created before it started).
-It then subscribes to Binance mark prices for that set and forwards index-price updates back to the engine.
+On boot it subscribes to the engine's event stream for `create_market` events *first*, then calls `get_markets` to backfill whatever markets already existed.
+The order matters: subscribing before backfilling means a market created in that gap still gets picked up, instead of falling through a race window.
+It then subscribes to Binance mark prices for the full set and forwards index-price updates back to the engine.

 Result: adding a market never requires touching or restarting `price-feeder`.

 ## WSS as a cluster with pub/sub fan-out

-`apps/wss` is built to run as a cluster (today's docker-compose runs a single instance, but the fan-out mechanism doesn't assume that): each server would hold a subset of client connections, and engine events are fanned out via Redis pub/sub — any instance that reads an event off the stream publishes it, and every instance delivers it to whichever local connections care.
+`apps/wss` is built to run as a cluster (today's docker-compose runs a single instance, but the fan-out mechanism doesn't assume that): each server would hold a subset of client connections.
+Reading engine events happens through a Redis consumer group, so each event is picked up by exactly one `wss` instance — that instance republishes it via Redis pub/sub, and every instance (including itself) delivers it to whichever local connections care.

 This decouples "who received the event" from "who holds the relevant socket," which is what would make the WebSocket layer horizontally scalable without sticky sessions, once run as more than one instance.